watson/awesome-computer-history/README.md

 ### Announcements

 - [What would you like to see most in minix?](https://groups.google.com/forum/#!topic/comp.os.minix/dlNtH7RRrGA%5B1-25%5D) (1991) - First public mention of what would later become Linux
+- [The Internet Tidal Wave](http://www.lettersofnote.com/2011/07/internet-tidal-wave.html) (1995) - Bill Gates' memo to all executive staff within Microsoft on assigning the Internet the highest level of importance

 ## Source Code